MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

    fall under the copyleft license requirements of the MDAnalysis library license.

-Thus, it is our view that the LGPL gives people the freedom to choose any license for their own code that *makes use* of the MDAnalysis library as a whole (namely ``import MDAnalysis`` or subclassing).
+Thus, it is our view that the LGPL v3+ license gives people the freedom to choose any license for their own code that *makes use* of the MDAnalysis library as a whole (namely ``import MDAnalysis`` or subclassing).
 This includes closed / commercial licenses (although we encourage the use of open source licenses).
-However, one would not be able to just take parts of the MDAnalysis code and put it into another piece of code unless the other code is then *also* licensed under a compatible copyleft license (i.e. GPLv3+/LGPLv3+).
+However, one would not be able to just take parts of the MDAnalysis code and put it into another piece of code unless the other code is then *also* licensed under a compatible copyleft license (e.g. GPLv3+/LGPLv3+).

 We considered other popular licenses but none fulfilled our requirements.